section-engineering-education/engineering-education/content/articles/unit-testing-with-vue-test-utils/index.md

 The above output shows that our sanity test passed.
 Therefore, we can now proceed to the next phase of our test.

-#### Test our `views/DetailsView.vue` component for text content
+#### Test our 'views/DetailsView.vue' component for text content
 Currently, in the `DetailsView.vue` component, we have an `h1` tag with `This is the details Page` inside it.

-> NOTE: the text in your case may be different.
+> NOTE: The text in your case may be different.
 However, the concepts should be the same.

 We'll write a test that checks if the component renders the text content inside it.